As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

 Though only someone who grew up in Japan like Horiyoshi could really understand, he illustrates an important distinction between more outgoing and demonstrative cultures and one that values subtlety.

 It’s not that Japanese people can’t be proud of their tattoos- it’s that this pride doesn’t have to be visible.

 The tattoo is for no one other than the person wearing it.

-Irezumi are also hidden because of links to general criminal activity and the Yakuza- which many Westerners refer to as the Japanese mafia.
+Irezumi are also hidden because of links to general turbulent activity and the Yakuza- which many Westerners refer to as the Japanese mafia.

-It isn’t that Japanese people are so naive to assume that everyone who has tattoos is a criminal, it’s more the connotations that come along with it.
+It isn’t that Japanese people are so naive to assume that everyone who has tattoos is a Yakuza member, it’s more the connotations that come along with it.

 It’s also easier to say “no tattoos” than it is to say “no Yakuza,” because it’s difficult to identify who is part of the organization, but it is true that many of them have Japanese bodysuit tattoos.

 In some ways, having visible tattoos in certain public spaces can show a disregard for the complicated history that comes with body art in Japan.

 How Did Japanese Tattoos Become Associated with Yakuza?

 Let’s start at the beginning of tattoo culture in Japan.